greg-jones-code/dog-breed-classifier/README.md

 ## File Descriptions <a name="files"></a>

-The repository is divided into two directories based on the functionality of the files - model and app.
+The repository is divided into numerous directories based on the functionality of the files.
 The files listed below are available within each respective section of this repository.

-Model:

-- `train_classifier.py` - machine learning pipeline script that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the cleaned message data from process_data.py to predict classifications for 36 different categories (multi-output classification).
-This file also exports the trained model as a pickle file.

-- This is saved as an XML file within the haarcascades directory.

-Web App:
+### Main repository

+- `dog_app.ipynb` - Jupyter notebook containing code to build, train, test and save the face and dog detection models, as well as the dog breed classifier algorithm.

+- `extract_bottleneck_features.py` - Python script containing the functions used to extract the bottleneck features for the pre-trained models.

+- `dog_names.pkl` - Pickle file containing a list of the dog breeds included within the training dataset.

+- `dog_img1` to `dog_img5` - Sample images containing different breeds of dog to test the final classifier algorithm.

+- `human_img1` to `human_img5` - Sample images containing human faces to test the final classifier algorithm.

+### web_app

-- `run.py` - script to build the back-end of the web app using the Flask framework.
+- `run.py` - Python script to build the back-end of the web app using the Flask framework.

-- `master.html` - html file containing the front-end layout for the web app.
+- `requirements.txt` - Text file containing a list of the packages required to run the web application.

-- `go.html` - html file containing the front-end layout for the search bar within the web app.
+- `templates/upload_image.html` - HTML file containing the front-end layout for the web app.

+### saved_models

+- `weights.best.VGG16.hdf5` - Model weights for the VGG-16 classifier with the best validation loss.

+- `weights.best.from_scratch.hdf5` - Model weights for the custom built classifier with the best validation loss.

+- `weights.best.resnet50.hdf5` - Model weights for the ResNet-50 classifier with the best validation loss.

+### haarcascades

+- `haarcascade_frontalface_alt.xml` - Pre-trained face detector from OpenCV's implementation of [Haar feature-based cascade classifiers](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html) saved as an XML file.

 ## Running the Code <a name="running"></a>